 The Massachusetts Oyster Project is working to restore the coastal environment of of Massachusetts.
 We're doing this by cultivating the growth of wild oysters near our beaches and coastal estuaries.
-Through shell recycling and oyster placements, we can improve water quality, increase the diversity of sea life, and mitigate the effects of climate change.
+Through shell recycling and oyster cultivation, we can improve water quality, increase the diversity of sea life, and mitigate the effects of climate change.